MatteoFerrari11/XT-Schrodinger/README.md

 # XT-Schrodinger
-Codes accompanying the publication: Unconditionally stable space-time isogeometric method  for the linear Schrödinger equation by Matteo Ferrari and Sergio Gómez
+Codes accompanying the publication: "A matrix-based approach to the stability of a space-time isogeometric method for the linear Schrödinger equation" by M. Ferrari and S. Gómez